MicrosoftDocs/sql-docs/docs/reporting-services/tools/server-properties-advanced-page-reporting-services.md

 *Power BI Report Server September 2022, Reporting Services 2022 and later only*

 Enables .rdl report migrations to Power BI using the publish feature in the web portal.
-The default is **false**.
+The default is **true**.
 The valid values are as follows:

 |Values |Description  |
 |---------|---------|